johnmckenna-snd/lumberjack/README.md

 It logs.

-You can configure lumberjack to log to the console, files, and Loki.
+You can configure lumberjack to log to the console (multiple formats), files, and Loki.
 It uses winston for logging and axios for http transport.

 This package has a custom Loki integration to specifically integrate with the Grafana Cloud API ([winston-loki](https://github.com/JaniAnttonen/winston-loki) has problems with authenticating to Grafana Cloud).
 The Loki integration also includes a cache that holds messages and sends them in groups to the Grafana endpoint.
 Being a cloud native, I haven't checked this against a local Loki instance 😭.